How to restart a business

 “Failure either destroys you or drives you.”

-Identifying your limiting beliefs is the first step to cultivating a growth mindset – and a growth mindset is key to restarting a failed business.
+Identifying your limiting beliefs is the first step to cultivating a growth mindset – and a growth mindset is key to restarting a small business.
 The belief that successful people are just lucky is an example of a fixed mindset, a belief that success depends on skills or gifts a person is born with, like intelligence or beauty.
-A growth mindset means believing that success depends on hard work and perseverance.
-Failure destroys people with fixed mindsets, because they believe their success is based on innate qualities.
-Failure drives people with growth mindsets, because they believe that with determination, success is just a matter of time.
+A growth mindset connects success with hard work and perseverance.
+Failure destroys people with fixed mindsets because they believe their success is based on innate qualities they simply don’t possess.
+Failure drives people with growth mindsets because they believe that with determination, success is just a matter of time.
 Just ask Serena Williams, who embodies the growth mindset.

 4. Get in control of your emotions